2000 Democratic Party of Japan leadership election

 The 2000 Democratic Party of Japan leadership election was held on 9 September 2000 in accordance with the end of the presidential term which had commenced in 1999.
 Incumbent president Yukio Hatoyama was re-elected unopposed.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.

+If it was contested, the election was to be conducted via a points system: